 Photos courtesy of Roll-A-Way Shutters

-Article by BSL resident Madeleine Ammentorp detailing what “important papers” to take if you evacuate The Actuarial Foundation: “If Disaster Strikes, Will You Be Covered?” (insurance information) FLASH (Federal Alliance for Safe Homes): Hurricane Safety FEMA: Family Communication Plan (form) FEMA: “How to Prepare for a Hurricane” FEMA: Hurricane Preparedness time line FEMA: Make a Plan MEMA “Mississippi Hurricane Preparedness Guide” MDOT “Hurricane season is here.
+Article by BSL resident Madeleine Ammentorp detailing what “important papers” to take if you evacuate FEMA: Family Communication Plan (form) FEMA: Hurricane season preparedness toolkit FEMA: Make a Plan MEMA “Mississippi Disaster Preparedness Guide” MDOT “Hurricane season is here.
 Are you ready?”
-National Hurricane Center National Hurricane Center’s educational page on storm surge NOAA/National Weather Service web page, Hurricane Preparedness Red Cross hurricane preparedness: Before, during and after Thanks to the following sources:Comments are closed.
+National Hurricane Center National Hurricane Center’s educational page on storm surge NOAA/National Weather Service web page, Hurricane Preparedness Red Cross hurricane preparedness: Before, during and after Thanks to the following sources:Enjoy this feature?Comments are closed.

 |